 - Quiet and secluded locations

-- Found throughout the United States, most common in central and southern regions
+- Found throughout the United States, but they are most common in central and southern regions

 Threats: